-One of just two SSJs built, owned by the Hollywood star and later by Briggs Cunningham and then the renowned Collier Collection, will come to auction at Pebble Beach
+One of just two SSJs built, owned by Hollywood star Gary Cooper and later by Briggs Cunningham, also becomes the most expensive pre-war car ever

 The car is one of only two Duesenberg SSJs ever made, and was built on a specially shortened 125in wheelbase.
 Of the two cars, this one (chassis J-563) went to legendary actor Gary Cooper and the other (chassis J-567) went to fellow Hollywood superstar Clark Gable.